blaire101/data-warehouse-solutions/README.md

 ## 3. ToB Business - Cross-border E-commerce Collection and Payment

-Provide offshore accounts (Shopee official wallet) and fund repatriation services for Shopee cross-border sellers based in Mainland China, Hong Kong, and South Korea.

-Background: Under the standard collection model, Shopee currently only supports local settlement of sales proceeds—meaning funds from sold goods can only be settled into local overseas bank accounts.
+> Background: Under the standard collection model, Shopee currently only supports local settlement of sales proceeds—meaning funds from sold goods can only be settled into local overseas bank accounts.
 However, for cross-border sellers, it is generally not feasible to open overseas bank accounts due to high entry barriers and operational costs.
 As a result, sellers face challenges in receiving payments and difficulties in capital circulation.

+Provide offshore accounts (Shopee official wallet) and fund repatriation services for Shopee cross-border sellers based in Mainland China, Hong Kong, and South Korea.

 | No. | Business Process                    | Description                                                                                  |
 |-----|-------------------------------------|----------------------------------------------------------------------------------------------|